chaudharirohit2810/Coview/README.md

 Download link

 ## Features
-- Global covid 19 stats with countrywise stats
+- Global covid 19 stats
+- Country wise stats
-- Covid 19 stats specific to India with statewise stats
+- Covid 19 stats specific to India and statewise stats
 - News articles related to covid 19
 - ...and many more to come